• Recipe Index

 It's a super-moist cake, due to the batter being made with whipped cream rather than butter.
 And the creamy texture of the cake complements the sweet juicy cherries perfectly.

-Because there’s no butter to be creamed into the cake-mix, this is a really quick cake to throw together – the longest part in making it is removing the stones from the cherries.
-Of course, you could leave the stones in, but I wouldn’t recommend it – no-one wants to break a tooth when biting into a slice of cake!!!!
+Because there's no butter to be creamed into the cake mix, this is a really quick cake to throw together - the longest part of making it is removing the stones from the cherries.
+Of course, you could leave the stones in, but I wouldn't recommend it - no one wants to break a tooth when biting into a slice of cake!!!!

 You can serve this cake plain, or for extra indulgence, serve it with a spoonful of whipped cream on top.